Build an outdoor pizza oven

 DIY Brick Pizza Oven Plans

-DIY pizza oven
+DIY pizza brick oven

-When you follow this thread you will find lots of information on building your own DIY pizza oven.
+When you follow this thread you will find lots of information on building your own DIY pizza brick oven.
 A solid base is a good start and sorting your own solid pizza oven bricks to make a lovely brick pizza oven helps with your brick pizza oven plans.
 Mine has been going on for ten years now, so we are confident that this method will work for you.

 Step 1.